piotrwest/TimeDoctorObfuscator/README.md

 # TimeDoctorObfuscator
 Trick Time Doctor (TimeDoctor.com) to send tampered data.
-E.g. disable Time Doctor screenshots, do not report websites surfing.
+E.g. disable Time Doctor screenshots, do not report internet surfing.

 ### Features
 * Relace every screenshot taken by TimeDoctor with sweet cat wallpaper
 * Replace keystrokes count and mouse moves count by random number greater than 0
 * Do not report any Website browsing